Gr\"obner cells of punctual Hilbert schemes in dimension two: Introduction

 The knowledge of the cell decomposition of $H^{(n)}$ generally can be used to calculate the {\em Hilbert-type\,} zeta-functions of {\em any\,} quasi-projective smooth surfaces $X$, which are defined as follows.
 We replace $S^n(X)$ by $H\!ilb^{(n)}$, setting $\z(X,t)=\sum_{n=0}^\infty t^n |H\!ilb^{(n)}(X)(\F_q)|$.
 In its {\em motivic\,} counterpart, the cardinality $|H\!ilb^{(n)}(X)(\F_q)|$ is replaced by the class of $H\!ilb^{(n)}(X)$ in the Grothendieck ring of varieties over the basic field; the count of $\F_q$-points is then considered as the {\em counting motivic measure}.
 0.2cm

 Let us outline the general way of calculating such $\z$-functions based on Weil conjectures.
 The {\em Hasse-Weil zeta} $Z(X,t)$ gives all $|S^n(X)(\F_q)|$, which is sufficient to calculate all $|\d_\mu(\F_q)|$ using the inclusion-exclusion principle.
-Then we can apply the formulas for $|H^{(n)}(\F_q)|$, where each cell $\mathbb{A}^m$ of $X$ is replaced by $q^m$, and arrive at the required formula for $\z(X,t)$.
-We will provide an example of such calculation below.
-This is related to the way L.~G{\"o}ttsche obtained his well-known formula from \cite{Got1,Got2} for Betti numbers of Hilbert schemes of smooth quasi-projective surfaces $X$.
+Then we can apply the formulas for $|H^{(n)}(\F_q)|$: each cell $\mathbb{A}^m$ of $X$ results in $q^m$.
+This gives $\z(X,t)$.
+We will provide an example of such a calculation below.
+This is related to the way L.~G{\"o}ttsche obtained his well-known formula from \cite{Got1,Got2} in terms of Betti numbers of Hilbert schemes of smooth quasi-projective surfaces $X$.
 0.2cm

 A significant part of the paper is devoted to the connections with the plane curve singularities.
 For any element $P(x,y)$ of $I\in H^{(n)}$, this ideal is the inverse image of some ideal in $\r=\C[[x,y]]/(P(x,y))$ of codimension $n$.
 Any such $I$ has a {\em canonical\,} "first Gr\"obner generator" $P_I(x,y)$, the one with the minimal possible $x^a (a>0)$ and other monomials in it "from" the boxes of $\la$.
 We fix $P(x,y)$ and identify the subset $\{I\in C_\la\,\mid\, P_I(x,y)=P(x,y)\}$ with some subset of the compactified Jacobian $\overline{Jac}_{\r}$ of $\r$.
 Cf. Theorem \ref{thmtoI}, $(ii)$.
 Using the parametrization of $C_\la$, this subset is given by explicit equations.

 We call such subsets {\em Gr\"obner strata} of $\overline{Jac}_{\r}$, which stratification can be related to \cite{MY,MS}.
 The strata can be singular as schemes, but they are affine spaces topologically in many cases; see (\ref{C-incl}) and around, This decomposition can be quite non-trivial even in the case of the {\em generalized Jacobian}, $Jac_{\r}\subset \overline{Jac}_{\r}$, the group of invertible $\r$-submodules in the normalization ring of $\r$.
 0.2cm